Bintangkp/Web-Scrapping-Bukalapak/README.md

 # Web-Scrapping-Bukalapak
-Web Scraping Bukalapak : Basreng, Data Extracted product details (name, price, rating, store name, location) from Bukalapak using web scraping and stored the data in PostgreSQL for analysis.
+Web Scraping, Data Extracted product details (name, price, rating, store name, location) from Bukalapak with keyword: Basreng using web scraping and stored the data in PostgreSQL for analysis.